AsaiYusuke/6502_test_executor/README.md

 All tests passed.
 ```

-#### Coverage
+#### Coverage File

-When the project is built, the coverage file is saved.
-It is located on `example/coverage/lcov.info` in case of example project.
+When the project is built, the coverage file is saved in the `example/coverage/lcov.info` in the case of the example project.

-The coverage file can be used to populate [Coveralls GitHub Action](https://github.com/marketplace/actions/coveralls-github-action), etc.
+The coverage file can be used to integrate with tools like [Coveralls GitHub Action](https://github.com/marketplace/actions/coveralls-github-action), and more.

-The results of the example project can be seen in [Coveralls](https://coveralls.io/github/AsaiYusuke/6502_test_executor).\
+The results of the example project can be seen on [Coveralls](https://coveralls.io/github/AsaiYusuke/6502_test_executor).\
 [![Coverage Status](https://coveralls.io/repos/github/AsaiYusuke/6502_test_executor/badge.svg?branch=master)](https://coveralls.io/github/AsaiYusuke/6502_test_executor?branch=master)

 ## Usage